 One interesting thing about Instagram, is that it attracts men and women at a nearly equal rate—52% female and 48% male.
 This is a big difference when you compare it to Pinterest which has a 70% female user base.

 Like with Facebook (which happens to also own Instagram), it can be difficult to get free organic traffic, though.
 Unlike on Facebook, however, you do have a bit more control over your audience.
 You can connect directly with like-minded people by following people in your niche, engaging and easily messaging with them.
 To find these like-minded people, simply search popular hashtags in your niche.
 Once you find accounts similar to yours, you can follow them and they may follow you back and lead to eventual collaborations.

-Here are a few more actionable tips to help you promote your blog on Instagram:
+Here are a few more actionable tips to help you:

 - Make the best of your Instagram bio: Unless you have 10,000+ followers, Instagram doesn’t allow you to use links directly in your stories or photos.
 That’s why it’s so important to use your bio to link to your blog as you’re growing your following.
 Instagram doesn’t give you a lot of space to introduce yourself, so make the most of the space you’re given.
 Your bio is a good way for people to learn about who you are.
 Be specific about what you do and what your blog is about—bonus points if you include a call to action to direct followers to your blog from your bio.

 - Use a link tree: Since you’re only able to include one link in your Instagram bio, many people choose to use a link tree as their one allotted link.
 Using this free tool allows you to include several links to different destinations.
 If you have a store, multiple specific blog posts that just came out, or a YouTube channel you also want to promote, they can all be listed using link tree.